IvorySQL/Ivory-www/docs/Documentation/current/Compatibillity_Features/package.md

 Record types are supported as package variables, however they can only be used within package elements i.e., Package function/procedure can utilize them.
-They can not be accessed outside the package, this limitation will be addressed in the next update of HG-PSQL 2. x.
+They can not be accessed outside the package, this limitation will be addressed in the next update of IvorySQL.